Navigating WHMIS 2015: A Guide for Canadian Food Businesses

 • Canada Occupational Health and Safety Regulations: Governs WHMIS requirements for federally regulated workplaces.

-Provincial Enforcement
+Provincial enforcement

 • Occupational Health and Safety (OHS) agencies: Enforce WHMIS legislation in provincially regulated workplaces.